-3D printing is the means by which a physical object is made from a three-dimensional digital model, by successively layering thin layers of material.
-It is vital for allowing prototypes to reach market quicker.
-According to Bloomberg, 3D printers were “the anointed technology at CES 2013” and 3D Systems’ (NYSE:DDD) CubeX won Best of CES the same year, a printer designed for the home, office or school setting.
-Unfortunately, since then, desktop 3D printers haven’t managed much progress.
-3D printers have done better in the commercial area so there are still lots of ways to invest in 3D printing.
+Bloomberg suggests that 3D printers were “the anointed technology at CES 2013.”
+In that regard, 3D Systems’ (NYSE:DDD) CubeX won Best of CES that year, a printer designed for a home, office or school setting.
+Since then, however, desktop 3D printers haven’t progressed much; as a matter of fact, 3D printers have done better in commercial settings, so don’t fret: there are still plenty of ways to invest in 3D printing.

-3D printing, otherwise known as additive manufacturing (AM), is a process of layering materials, like concrete, metal and plastic, to create an object.
-Users can print models of already existing objects or make new ones with the aid of CAD (computer-aided design) files.
+As noted above, 3D printing, otherwise known as additive manufacturing (AM), is a process of layering materials, like concrete, metal and plastic, to create an object.
+Users can print models of already existing objects, or even make new ones with computer-aided design (CAD) files.
 Its flexible nature allows for applications in automobiles, drones, jewellery, medicine and metalworks.
 The technology was invented at MIT and is decades old.

 According to Statista, the industry is expected to grow in value to $13 billion in 2018 and $21 billion by 2020.
 These statistics will bolster the 3D printing industry that had struggled with bad press, hype and rumours of a downfall after the bubble burst.